dunn/modernphilosophy/modernphilosophy.markdown

 As God not only gave being to things when they first began to be, but also causes being in them so long as they exist; so He did not once for all furnish them with active powers, but continually causes those powers in them, so that, if the divine influx were to cease, all activity would cease.

 Hence it is said: _Thou hast wrought all our works in us, O Lord_ (Isa.
-Xxvi, 12).
-And for this reason frequently in the Scriptures the effects of nature are put down to the working of God, because He it is that works in every agent, physical or voluntary: e.g., _Hast thou not drawn me out like milk, and curdled me like cheese? with skin and flesh thou hast clothed me, with bones and sinews thou hast put me together_ (Job x, 10, 11).
+XXVI, 12).
+And for this reason frequently in the Scriptures the effects of nature are put down to the working of God, because He it is that works in every agent, physical or voluntary: e.g., _Hast thou not drawn me out like milk, and curdled me like cheese? with skin and flesh thou hast clothed me, with bones and sinews thou hast put me together_ (Job X, 10, 11).

 #### Chapter Sixty-nine: Of the Opinion of those who withdraw from Natural Things their Proper Actions